Dosage & administration

 - Rotate injection sites with each dose.

-Injection: Clear, colorless to slightly yellow solution in pre-filled single-dose pens or single-dose vials, each available in the following strengths:
+Injection: Clear, colorless to slightly yellow solution in pre-filled single-dose pens, single-dose vials, or multi-dose vials, each available in the following strengths:

 - Pregnancy:May cause fetal harm.
 When pregnancy is recognized, discontinue ZEPBOUND. ()